DailyTools

 // Math.random() is deterministic and predictable

-Random passphrases — sequences of 4-6 randomly selected dictionary words — offer a compelling alternative to traditional character-soup passwords.
-A 5-word passphrase drawn from a 7,776-word list (the EFF wordlist) has 7776^5 = 2.8 x 10^19 possible combinations, equivalent to a 13-character random password using all character types.
+A 5-word passphrase drawn from the EFF's 7,776-word wordlist has 7776^5 = 2.8 x 10^19 possible combinations — equivalent to a 13-character random password using all character types.
 But 'correct horse battery staple' is dramatically easier to type and remember than 'j7$Kp!2xQm@n'.
+That's the whole point.

-The critical requirement is that the words must be selected randomly — not chosen by a human.
-Humans are terrible at being random: they gravitate toward common words, related concepts, and predictable patterns.
-A passphrase generator that uses a CSPRNG to index into a wordlist produces genuinely unpredictable passphrases that resist dictionary attacks.
+The requirement is that words must be selected randomly — not chosen by a human.
+People are terrible at being random: we gravitate toward common words, related concepts, and predictable patterns.
+A real passphrase generator uses a CSPRNG to index into a wordlist.
+The words it gives you will feel weird and unrelated.
+That's correct.
+That's the point.

 • Brute force: Trying every possible combination sequentially.
 Modern GPUs can compute 10+ billion hashes per second for fast algorithms like MD5 or SHA-256.
 This is why length matters — each additional character multiplies the search space.